openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/conditional_compilation_deployment.md

 Device agnostic conditional compilation (POC)
 #############################################
-Sometimes, we need adopt conditional compilation for multiple different SKUs, but we don't have ability to collect the statistics information on every single target hardware.
+Sometimes, we need adopt conditional compilation to support multiple different ``SKUs``, but we don't have ability to collect the statistics information on every single target hardware.
 It requires conditional compilation have ability to run a model on an accelerator but with all previous SKUs.

 Conditional compilation need firstly to collect statistics information so that to exclude all unused code region, e.g. ops, kernels, which required that all included ops/kernels must be ran once at least.
 For multiple SKUs case, it need all ops/kernels that will be used by any one of SKUs, to be hit one time at least in the profiling data.
 If the profiling is done in one CPU platform, it is impossible except to adopt emulator.

-A simple method is to leverage `SDE <https://www.intel.com/content/www/us/en/developer/articles/license/pre-release-license-agreement-for-software-development-emulator.html>`__ to emulate different CPUs to generate multiple statistics csv files for different SKUs similar as below:
+A simple method is to leverage `SDE <https://www.intel.com/content/www/us/en/developer/articles/license/pre-release-license-agreement-for-software-development-emulator.html>`__ to emulate different CPU's SKU to generate multiple statistics csv files for different SKUs similar as below:

 .. code-block:: sh